pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 ```
 class FSLMaths(object):
     def __init__(self, inimg):
-        self.input = inimg
+        self.img = inimg
 ```

-Here we have added a _method_ called `__init__` to our class (remember that a _method_ is just a function which is defined in a cliass, and which can be called on instances of that class).
+Here we have added a _method_ called `__init__` to our class (remember that a _method_ is just a function which is defined in a class, and which can be called on instances of that class).
 This method expects two arguments - `self`, and `inimg`.
 So now, when we create an instance of the `FSLMaths` class, we will need to provide an input image: